Ronnie Verrell: Biography

-After leaving Heath's band Verrell focused on session work and backed many popular artists, including Winifred Atwell, Jack Jones, Tony Bennett, Tom Jones, Shirley Bassey, Jonathan King, Petula Clark and Strawbs.
+After leaving Heath's band Verrell focused on session work and backed many popular artists, including Jack Jones, Tony Bennett, Tom Jones, Shirley Bassey, Jonathan King, Petula Clark, Winifred Atwell, and Strawbs.
 Verrell also joined Jack Parnell's house band at ATV, playing with them for ten years.
 In 1980 Verrell joined Syd Lawrence's band and stayed with them for almost 20 years.

 Verrell also performed in several television shows, including The Muppet Show where he played drums for the show's manic puppet drummer, Animal.
 When American drummer Buddy Rich, one of Verrell's heroes, guested on the show, Verrell (as Animal) had a drumming duel with Rich, and won after Animal smashed a snare drum over Rich's head.

 In the mid-1990s, Verrell formed his own band, a quintet he modelled after Benny Goodman's band.
 Several years later Verrell was involved in a serious road accident that forced him to stop performing for almost a year.
 But after recovering he continued to play with Lawrence's band.
 In 2000 Verrell toured with an all-star band, Best of British, where his drum solos earned him standing ovations.
 His final appearance was on The Frank Skinner Show in 2001.

 Verrell died on 22 February 2002 in Kingston-upon-Thames in England, one day after his 76th birthday.
 The cause of death was a chest infection he contracted during an operation to fix a crushed vertebra resulting from a fall down some stairs in November 2001.
 Verrell was married three times and had three daughters, Sherry, Faye, and Lara.
 He also has three grandchildren, Sherry's son David, Faye's daughter Bethany, and Lara's daughter Ellie-Jaye.